-They are being presented with the award based on the scientific merit of their work, as well as the impact of their work on patients, decisions makers and on governments.
+They are being presented with the award based on the scientific merit of their work, as well as the impact of their work on patients, decision-makers and governments.

-The Honourable Helen Elizabeth Clark, former New Zealand Prime Minister, after whom the Award is named said: "Many congratulations to all the Award Winners.
-In a post pandemic world, it is becoming vital to develop our understanding on different facets of pharmaceutical policy.
-In this context, these individuals have contributed significantly to develop much needed research in this area.”
+The Honourable Helen Elizabeth Clark, former New Zealand Prime Minister, after whom the Award is named, said: "Many congratulations to all the Award Winners.
+These researchers have made a significant contribution to facilitating pharmaceutical public health research within their communities and globally.”.

 With kind regards,